wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

 *   (1) The Parliamentary Service Commission has the following functions:

-    *   (a) to advise the Speaker on the following matters:

-        *   (i) the nature of the services to be provided to the House of Representatives and to members of Parliament:
+    *   (a) to advise the Speaker on the nature of the services to be provided to the House of Representatives, members of Parliament, parties, and qualifying electoral candidates (other than services in respect of members participating in the official inter-parliamentary relations programme):

-        *   (ii) the objectives to be achieved by providing those services:

-    *   (b) to recommend to the Speaker the adoption of criteria governing funding entitlements for parliamentary purposes:
+    *   (b) to advise the Speaker on proposed directions relating to the allocation and administration of funding appropriated in Appropriation Acts to support the parliamentary operations of members of Parliament, parties, and qualifying electoral candidates:

-    *   (c) to recommend to the Speaker persons who are suitable to be members of a review committee:
+    *   (c) to nominate members of Parliament for participation in the political exchange programme.

-    *   (d) to consider and comment on draft reports prepared by review committees.

     (2) The Commission may at any time require the Speaker or the General Manager to report on, or inquire into, matters relating to the administration of this Act or the exercise or performance of any function, duty, or power under this Act.